YaoYinYing/AnyRelay/README.md

 1. A subconverter frontend that supports customized backend.
 2. A subconverter backend that supports explicitly anoucement of loadbalance strategies of `loadbalance` nodes.
 3. One or more relay target nodes whose names started with `RelayTarget`.
    1. Relay target can be `shadowsocks` or `socks` nodes. `shadowsocks` nodes can be used if user wants to customize the outbound proxy(wireguard, for example) in backends like Xray, yet may cause higher computation cost in encryption and decrypition processes.
-Instead, `socks` nodes is much more simple yet may have higher latency.
+Instead, `socks` nodes is much simpler yet may have higher latency.
 I recommend creating `socks` nodes via [Dante](https://www.digitalocean.com/community/tutorials/how-to-set-up-dante-proxy-on-ubuntu-20-04).
    2. Pls remind that `socks` nodes without username/password and tls are not secure.

 ## Project Tree